baurst/rs_snake/README.md

+[![Build Status](https://travis-ci.com/baurst/rs_snake.svg?token=KGmoNyosUqTq92iqGZE9&branch=master)](https://travis-ci.com/baurst/rs_snake)

 # Snake ...

-... with your firends ...
+... with your friends ...

 ... on your command line!

-[![Build Status](https://travis-ci.com/baurst/rs_snake.svg?token=KGmoNyosUqTq92iqGZE9&branch=master)](https://travis-ci.com/baurst/rs_snake)

 This is an implementation of the classic game Snake in Rust.
 It runs in all UNIX and Windows terminals without using any GUI framework or window manager.